Most Expensive Domain Names Ever Sold – Million Dollar Domain Names

 A one-time payment of $12 Million has been paid according to a mutual agreement and the remaining will be paid with a monthly installment of approximately $83,000 for 36 months, $125,000 for the next 60 months, and then $208,000 for the next 36 months.

 Subsequent to June 2016, the agreement will continue on a month to month basis until June 30, 2040, and all payments made will be recognized as an expense.

 The monthly installment and payment scheduled to be completed in 35 years (2005 to 2040).

-“Till now, the acquisition of LasVegas.com is the most expensive domain name deal of all time.”
+“Till now, the acquisition of LasVegas.com is one of the most expensive domain names deal of all time.”

 QuinStreet Inc. is one of the largest Internet marketing services companies in the world.
 The company acquires CarInsurance.com and related entities in 2010 for $49.7 million.